Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 It’s one thing to have testimonials from happy customers regarding customer service and product reliability.
 But how about the employees themselves?

 We did some research and found real testimonials from current and past employees at Scribe Media through Glassdoor.
 As it turns out, 97% of employees approve of Scribe Media, and would recommend the company to a friend.
-100% approve of the CEO JT McCormick.

 Done-for-you publishing services